 - making the waste management system as a whole more sustainable.

-For commercial customers, the plan called for a new mandatory paper and containers recycling requirement for all businesses in the city.
-Portland implemented this in 2008, asking businesses to implement five easy steps to achieve a successful recycling program.
-Businesses that completed the steps were Recycle at Work certified, and recognized for their achievement.
+For commercial customers, the plan called for a new mandatory recycling requirement for all businesses in the city, which Portland implemented in 2008.

 The Plan recommended increasing the mandatory recycling requirement for construction and demolition debris from 50 to 75 percent for specified projects.

-Multifamily properties were also given a 75 percent recycling goal, but on a longer timeframe.
-Property managers and residents received targeted outreach and BPS worked to ensure that multifamily residents were provided the opportunity to recycle.
-In 2004, working closely with commercial haulers, BPS piloted a direct outreach campaign to multifamily owners and managers to increase recycling through implementation of centralized two-sort collection set-ups.
+Through the framework of the Portland Recycles!
+Plan, BPS worked to ensure that multifamily residents were provided the opportunity to recycle.
+In 2004, working closely with commercial haulers, BPS piloted a direct outreach campaign to multifamily owners and managers to increase recycling through the implementation of centralized recycling.
 By 2012, Portland had increased and improved recycling participation at all multifamily complexes as well as assisted property managers with implementing food scrap collection at interested complexes.

 The plan also required piloting public recycling containers.
 In 2011, about 300 containers were placed in the downtown transit mall.
-In 2012, these containers were diverting about 1,000 pounds of recyclables a week and 75 percent of the materials collected were properly prepared.
 Garbage containers adjacent to recycling containers showed a significant decrease in the amount of recyclable materials sent to the landfill.
-Additional containers in downtown and other areas are under consideration.

 Climate Action Plan